ncrncornell/ced2ar/README.md

 1. `source ./Docker-deps/fat_build.sh` (Only needed once)
 2. `./Docker-deps/standalone.sh`
+3. Browse to http://localhost:8888/ced2ar-web for the CED2AR app or http://localhost:8888 for the Tomcat manager.

 To stop, press `Ctrl-C` or do `docker stop ced2ar`; resume again with `docker start ced2ar`.